icapps/flutter-model-generator/README.md

 ### Automatic case conversion(v7.0.0)

-As of v7.0.0 by default all fields will be converted into lowercase instead of uppercase like before.
+As of v7.0.0 by default all fields will be converted into lowercase camelcase instead of uppercase like before.
 You can control this behavior globally for all enums or per-enum by setting the `uppercase_enums` property to `false` ( default) or `true`.
 This only affects the name of the enum when using it in dart code. the jsonValue will still be the name you type in the config.

 ```yaml